 All Students are required to complete two field placements, one at each university, leading to the submission of a field report to each university.
-The field report will take the form of a critical essay (15-20 pages) on the experience of the field placement.
-The field placement will involve either a work project or assignment undertaken for a host organization, or a policy investigation involving observation and field interviews with relevant organizations.
+The field report takes the form of a critical essay (15-20 pages) on the experience of the field placement.
+The field placement involves either a work project or assignment undertaken for a host organization, or an investigation involving observation and field interviews with relevant organizations.
 Students will spend at least two weeks or equivalent time in the “field” under the supervision of a faculty member who will provide guidance and assess the completed report.
 At SFU, students complete the field placement requirement by enrolling in CMNS 881-5.

 Summer Term (May to August)

 Discussion of essentials of researching, writing, and presenting papers.
 Students will present drafts of an extended essay for critical review by course supervisor and fellow students.
 Enrolment restricted to Global Communication Graduate Double Degree Program MA students.